johnbrc/MPD-Distribution/content/content.md

 ### Editable Source File ###

-Source files are mainly of interest to translators and contributors.
-They are written in *MultiMarkdown* and are used to generate a range of [Read-Only Files].
+Source files written in *MultiMarkdown* and are used to generate a range of [Read-Only Files][].
+They are are mainly of interest to translators and contributors.

 -	**MultiMarkdown** (*.md)